JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 # DuinoI2C_ESP

 ## Overview
 DuinoI2C_ESP is a project designed to run in ESP8266.
 It'll act as a host to get jobs from Duino-Coin server, then distribute jobs to AVR workers via I2C.
 DuinoI2C_ESP provides a pre-compiled `.bin` file that you can easily download and upload to your ESP8266.
+Through experiment, it is observed that full featured .bin can run 15 workers while minimal .bin can run 20 workers.

 ## Version
 0.27